lyz-code/blue-book/docs/task_workflows.md

 you're comfortable, move one step up until you reach the sweet spot between time invested in management and the profit it returns.

+Each of the plans defined below describe the most complete process, use them as a starting point to define the plan that works for you depending on your needs and how much time you want to invest at that particular moment.
+Even I don't follow them strictly.
+As they change over time, it's useful to find a way to be able to follow them without thinking too much on what are the specific steps, for example having a checklist or a script.

 ## Task plan

 The task plan defines the steps required to finish a task.
 It's your most basic